 Chief Financial Officer

-Margie Radebaugh has managed both the horticulture and education departments at Phipps since 2007, and is a part of the top level management team for the overall organization.
+Margie Radebaugh has managed the horticulture department at Phipps since 2007, and is a part of the top level management team for the overall organization.
 She works with her staff to encourage and promote interdepartmental cooperation and teamwork resulting in a uniquely collaborative work environment.
 Margie served as director of education for Phipps from 2001 – 2007.
 She spent 13 years as Horticulture/Education Director of Pittsburgh Garden Place, formerly the Pittsburgh Civic Garden Center, prior to its merger with Phipps.